Impact Training

 Young female businesswoman using storytelling in business presentation

-Why storytelling in business presentations matter?
+• Why storytelling in business presentations matter

 First of all, a story is an account of experiences, events, etc. which can be used to effectively support a point.

-But storytelling does so much more:
+But storytelling in business does so much more:

 1. Telling a story, especially about a personal experience, is one of the best ways I know for you to connect with your audience.